kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/03-Cluster-Setup-and-Hardening/20-Labs-KubeConfig.md

 - How many contexts are defined in the default kubeconfig file?

   <details>

   ```
   $ kubectl config view
   ```
   </details>

-- Run the command 'kubectl config view' and look for the user name.
+- Run the command `kubectl config view` and look for the user name.

   <details>

   ```
   $ kubectl config view
   ```